Data-Science-for-Linguists-2022/Pragmatics-In-Video-Games/final_report.md

 For the second question:

-2. _What is the frequency of the 2nd person pronoun, you?_
+2. _What is the frequency and usage of the 2nd person pronoun, you?_
 I wanted to see how often the game refers to the player.
 I wanted to also see how often games use other pronouns and if the context of the text affects this.

 Lastly, in the third question: